The Leadership Power Of Managing Emotions

 One wise man told me,

-Believe it or not, almost all people you know, including those who look positive, confident, financially successful, and seem to be physically fit are operating from fear.
+Believe it or not, almost everyone you know, including those who look positive, confident, financially successful, and seem to be physically fit, is operating from fear.

-It is the stress of losing out or the next thing going wrong that drives their decisions as people, leaders, family members, and ‘responsible’ members of the society.
+The stress of losing out or the next thing going wrong drives their decisions as people, leaders, family members, and ‘responsible’ members of society.
 All these demands for what I call ‘Fear Spirit Leadership.’

 What is Fear Spirit Leadership?